-After lunch, you can walk on your own in the Taipei City center or avail of a 4-hour Taipei tour that will take you to the important landmarks of the city.
-It only costs US$52, and it will pick you up and drop you off at your hotel.
+After lunch, you can walk on your own in the Taipei City center or avail of a 3-hour Taipei tour that will take you to the important landmarks of the city.

 On this guided tour, you will see the top attractions in Taipei, like the Martyr’s Shrine, Chiang Kai Shek Memorial Hall, and the National Palace Museum.
 These are the highlights of Taipei, and this is all you need to see within 24 hours in Taipei.

 You can start this tour in the morning or mid-day, but it has two available time slots per day.

 🧭 Looking for more?
 See all Taipei layover tours.

 Freshen up and get ready for your flight

 After having lunch and doing a 4-hour city tour, you won’t have much time for another activity, so take this time to shower and freshen up for your flight.

 If your hotel is in the Taipei Main Station, remember to get on the train at least 3 hours before your flight.

 🇹🇼 MORE TAIPEI TRAVEL GUIDES